siyelo/job-application/README.md

 * tests
 * easy deployment.
 We'd like to: unzip, run some setup, start your app, then download your CV.
-* very easy deployment.
-We'd like to: unzip, push to Heroku, then download your CV.
 * other useful features.